RevereCRE/relay-nextjs/website/docs/page-api.md

   you should import server-only deps with `await import('...')`.
 - `createServerEnvironment`: A function that returns a `RelayEnvironment`.
 First argument is `NextPageContext` and the second is the object returned by `serverSideProps`.
-- `queryVariables`: Pass any variables into the query.
-Variables defined here will have precedence over variables injected from the route
+- `clientSideQueryVariables`: Pass any variables into the query.
+Variables defined here will have precedence over variables injected from the route.
+- `serverSideQueryVariables`: Same as above but this function will run on the server.
+  Both functions should return same result.

 ## `getRelaySerializedState`